 At different times in my life, I have been the dumper and the dumpee.
 Being the dumper is never fun because of the anxiety, awkwardness and conflict that is sure to follow.
-If you're the dumper in a serious relationship, it's not like you don't have a heart: It hurts to see someone you love in pain, even if you believe the relationship has expired.
+If you're the dumper in a serious relationship, it's not like you don't have a heart: It hurts to see someone you love in pain, even if you believe the relationship has run its course.

 That moment when you realize you've been dumped by the love of your life feels like death.
 And as actor and comedian Jim Dailakis points out, it should.
 The key is to allow yourself to embrace the grief if you ever want to move past it.
 Dailakis tells SheKnows, "Breaking up is very similar to a death because it is in fact the death of a relationship.
 For at least a couple of days, remember the good times and allow yourself to cry like mad.
 An exorcism if you will."